hithomasmorelli/Deezer-to-Spotify/Readme.md

 * Deezer and Spotify accounts

 ## Setup
-1) Go to the [developer page](https://developer.spotify.com/dashboard/), make an app/client_id.
+1) Go to the [Spotify developer page](https://developer.spotify.com/dashboard/) and make a new app.
 Add your redirect URL as `http://localhost/`
+2) Go to the [Deezer developer page](https://developers.deezer.com/myapps) and make a new app.
+Add the domain as `localhost` and the redirect URL as `http://localhost:8080/authfinish`
-2) `mv .env.example .env`
+3) `cp .env.example .env`
-3) Populate .env with client_id, secret, redirect url, and username (found when you login online)
+4) Populate .env with Spotify client ID, secret, redirect url, and username (found when you login online)
+5) Populate .env with Deezer app ID and secret key

 ## Usage